kvnbi/playground-tinywiki/README.md

 # playground-tinywiki

-I'm training a language model from scratch on three English Wikipedia articles.
+A 3.2M-parameter language model, built from scratch and trained on three English Wikipedia articles.

 ## Setup